taxesProperty Tax Assistance

 The Texas Constitution sets out five basic rules for property taxes in our state:

 1. Taxation must be equal and uniform.
-No single property or type of property should pay more than its fair share.
-The property taxes you pay are based on the value of property you own less any exemptions applied.
-If, for instance, your property is worth half as much as the property owned by your neighbor (after any exemptions that apply), your tax bill should be one-half of your neighbor's.
-This means that uniform appraisal is very important.
+No single property or property type should pay more than its fair share.
+The property taxes you pay are based on your property's value less any exemptions applied.
+If, for instance, your property is worth half as much as your neighbor's property (after any exemptions that apply), your tax bill should be one-half of your neighbor's - meaning that uniform appraisal is critical.

-2. Generally, all property must be taxed based on its current market value.
-That's the price it would sell for when both buyer and seller seek the best price and neither is under pressure to buy or sell.
-The Texas Constitution provides certain exceptions to this rule, such as the use of productivity values for agricultural and timberland valuation.
-This means that the land is taxed based on the value of what it produces, such as crops and livestock, rather than its current market value.
+2. Generally, taxing units must tax all property based on its current market value.
+That's the price it would sell for when both buyer and seller seek the best price, and neither is pressured to buy or sell.
+The Texas Constitution provides certain exceptions to this rule, such as using productivity values for agricultural and timberland valuation- meaning that the land is taxed based on the value of what it produces, such as crops and livestock, rather than its current market value.
 This special valuation lowers the tax bill for such land.

-3. Each property in a county must have a single appraised value.
-This means that the various local governments to which you pay property taxes cannot assign different values to your property; all must use the same value.
-This is guaranteed by the use of appraisal districts.
+3. Each property in a county must have a single appraised value to which you pay property taxes cannot assign different values to your property-all must use the same value.
+The use of appraisal district guarantees this.

 4. All property is taxable unless federal or state law exempts it from the tax.
 These exemptions may exclude all or part of your property's value from taxation.

-Broad questions about the nature and purpose of property taxation in Texas can be directed to your local state representative or senator.
-Contact information for all members of the Texas Legislature can be found at Texas Legislature Online.
+You can direct questions about the nature and purpose of property taxation in Texas to your local state representative or senator.
+You can find contact information for all members of the Texas Legislature at Texas Legislature Online.

 How can I challenge what they do?

 If you are dissatisfied with the results of a decision by your local ARB, you have the right to appeal its decision to district court in the county where the property is located.
-Alternatively, you may appeal the ARB's determination to binding arbitration or to the State Office of Administrative Hearings (SOAH) provided certain criteria are met.
+Alternatively, you may appeal the ARB's determination to regular binding arbitration (RBA) or to the State Office of Administrative Hearings (SOAH) provided you meet certain criteria.

-Binding arbitration is conducted by an independent third party.
+An independent third party conducts RBA.
 The Comptroller’s office maintains a registry of qualified arbitrators and processes requests for arbitration and accompanying deposits, but plays no other role in this process.

-If the property value as determined by the ARB order is over $1,000,000, you may file an appeal with SOAH.
+If the ARB determines the property value is over $1,000,000, you may file an appeal with SOAH.
 The decisions of SOAH administrative law judges are final and may not be appealed.
 For more information on this process, visit the SOAH website.

 Who do I contact if I want to file a complaint against